 For those of us brave enough to undertake the journey and embrace like without internet for a while, I am going to give you all the tools and information you need to make this dream trip a reality.

-Raja Ampat Islands – What’s All the Fuss About?
+Raja Ampat, Papua – What’s All the Fuss About?

 Also the smaller island of Kofiau.
-All is located off the northwest tip of the Bird’s Head Peninsula on the island of New Guinea in the West Papua province of Indonesia.
+All are located off the northwest tip of the Bird’s Head Peninsula on the island of New Guinea in the West Papua province of Indonesia.

 Including the Cenderawasih Bay, the largest marine national park in Indonesia, it is the crown jewel of the Bird’s Head Seascape.